-The Company's chicken operations are governed by Canada's supply management system.
+Agricultural Operations: The Company's poultry operations consist of three hatcheries (two in Ontario and one in Alberta) that supply chicks to contract producers to raise until they are ready to be purchased back by the Company for primary processing.
+The poultry industry is governed by Canada's supply management system.
 Within this system, Maple Leaf Foods holds: (i) Canadian hatching egg producers' quota which permits it to hatch eggs, and (ii) plant supply quota for its chicken processing plants in Ontario which allow it to acquire live chicken for processing.